LGBTIQ & Ally Statement

 - Promote awareness across campus constituencies that the “transformative power of our differences” includes difference based on sexual orientation, gender identity, and gender expression

-- Read more about the Bates SAFE SPACE Overview (pdf).
+- Read more about the Bates Safe Space Program (PDF).

 Bates Athletics: Transgender Inclusion Policies